vishalbns/patent_classification_using_LLM/README.md

 ### Why Not Quantization?

 Initially, I attempted to use **quantization** (through the `bitsandbytes` library) to reduce the model size for efficient deployment.
 However, since I used a **CPU** (rather than a GPU with CUDA), quantization didn't work as expected.
 Quantization relies on hardware acceleration, which is not available on a CPU, hence I had to abandon that approach.
 If I had access to a **CUDA-enabled GPU**, I could have successfully applied quantization for model compression and efficiency.

+**Note: Currently bitsandbytes is only supported on CUDA GPU hardwares, support for AMD GPUs and M1 chips (MacOS) is coming soon.**

 ### Hyperparameters